NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 * `vr:vrouter`: A “day-0” component that creates and initializes a netsim process as a virtual router device.
 * `vr:vrouter-day1`: A “day-1” component for configuring the created device and tracking NETCONF notifications.
-* `ncs:self`: The overall status indicator.
-It summarizes the status of all service components through the `self-as-service-status` mechanism.

 As the name implies, the day-0 component must be provisioned before the day-1 component.
 Since the two provision in sequence, in general, a single component would suffice.
 However the components are kept separate to illustrate component dependencies.